SilverLuhtoja/UDP_server/README.md

 # MAZEWARS

-This is own version of the game [maze wars](https://www.youtube.com/watch?v=5V5X5SbSjns).
+This is our version of the game [maze wars](https://www.youtube.com/watch?v=5V5X5SbSjns).

 ### Authors:
 * Valeria Kharchenko (MazeGenerator & visual)